oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Document History

 -07
-* Revert change from previous release
+* Revert change from previous release that removed explicit mention of DIDs in the Issuer-signed JWT Verification Key Validation section

 -06